-Windows, external doors and joinery

-Repair category 1

-Notes Windows were not all fully opened or tested, and it should be appreciated that some defects are only evident during certain weather conditions.
+Windows, external doors and joinery Repair category 2 Notes External joinery was showing signs of decay.
+Windows were not all fully opened or tested, and it should be appreciated that some defects are only evident during certain weather conditions.
 Within the limitations of our inspection, no significant defects were noted.